iamgenovator/Genovators_2025-2026/README.md

 # PLEASE DO NOT CHANGE ANYTHING NOW (May 29, 2026)
+# ALL FILES UPLOADED HERE ARE PUBLIC, SO PLEASE BE CAREFUL WITH ANY UPLOAD

+---

 # CDS 301 / 501 Template Website

 This is a **template website** for the course **CDS 301 / 501: Scientific Information & Data Visualization** at George Mason University Korea.